WHY VISIT SAUDI ARABIA

 April and October are still acceptable months, but it is essential to avoid discovering the country between May and September.

-- Janadriyah National Festival: Saudi Arabia’s biggest folk and cultural festival takes place for two weeks each February in Janadriyah, about 30 miles from Riyadh.
+- Janadriyah National Festival: Saudi Arabia’s biggest folk and cultural festival take place for two weeks each February in Janadriyah, about 30 miles from Riyadh.
 Thrilling horse and camel races are among the highlights of what may be Saudi Arabia’s liveliest non-religious public gathering.
 Artisans from across the country sell and display their crafts, while some of Saudi Arabia’s most talented poets recite their latest compositions.

 - Milad al-Nabi: All Saudi Muslims celebrate the birthday of their Prophet, Mohammad, by elaborately decorating their homes and mosques.
 Children recite poems about the Prophet, while older Saudis tell stories about Mohammad’s life and accomplishments.
 Large feasts and street processions are among Milad al-Nabi’s other traditional activities.
 The date of Milad al-Nabi varies from year to year according to the Islamic calendar.